CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Appendix

 \subsection{Detailed Experimental Results}

-We conducted over 750 real-world experiments to evaluate the performance of \ModelName and baselines.
-In addition to the cumulative performance visualized in \cref{fig:quantitative}, we show example rollouts from \ModelName in diverse environments in \cref{fig:filmstrip} and report per-environment performance of each of the models in Table \ref{tab:results}.
-Additional visualizations of the policy are available on \href{https://cast-vla.github.io/}{our website}
+We conducted 645 real-world navigation trials and 120 real-world manipulation trials to evaluate the performance of \ModelName and baselines.
+The summarized results are available in~\cref{fig:quantitative} and~\cref{fig:manip_results}.
+We provide the detailed experimental results for navigation (\cref{tab:nav_results}) and manipulation (\cref{tab:manip_results}).
+In the manipulation results, we additionally provide the performance of the policies on tasks without distractors, corresponding to an additional 120 trials, further demonstrating the performance delta that \MethodName provides for policies in cluttered environments. {Additional visualizations of the policy are available on \href{https://cast-vla.github.io/}{our website}.
+Note that 6 tasks are missing for CoNVOI's evaluation due to infrastructure challenges.